puviyarasan88/ClipboardHealthAmazonAssignment/readme.md

 4. Configuration can be changed from config.properties inside src/test/resources
 5. Utility methods available for Web Interactions *(SeleniumActions.java)*
 6. Integration with Jenkins for scheduling is easy. :raising_hand:
+7. Can be integrated with Jenkins and docker execution can be done

 ## Adding more tests :